-Rape and Domestic Violence: Rape, including spousal rape, is illegal but remained a serious and pervasive problem.
+Rape and Domestic Violence: Rape, including spousal rape, is illegal and remained a serious and pervasive problem.
 The minimum sentence for rape is 10 years in prison for the first offense.
 Under certain circumstances, such as second or third offenses, multiple rapes, gang rapes, or the rape of a minor or a person with disabilities, conviction results in a minimum sentence of life imprisonment (25 years), unless substantial and compelling circumstances exist to justify a lesser sentence.
 Perpetrators with previous rape convictions and perpetrators aware of being HIV positive at the time of the rape also face a minimum sentence of life imprisonment, unless substantial and compelling circumstances exist to justify a lesser sentence.

 The government financed shelters and rape-support centers for abused women, but more were needed, particularly in rural areas.
 The government conducted rape and domestic violence awareness campaigns.
 In honor of Women’s Month, the government hosted numerous events focused on empowering women in business, government, health, sports, and the arts.
 The discussions generated controversy, however, because the government focused on men’s role in protecting women, while civil society advocated a more inclusive focus on gender-based violence.
 Many civil society organizations were also dissatisfied with the Ministry of Women’s general focus on women’s economic empowerment while neglecting the issue of gender-based violence.

 Sexual Harassment: Although the law prohibits sexual harassment, it remained a widespread problem.
 With criminal prosecution a rare secondary step that the complainant must request, the government left enforcement primarily to employers.
 The Department of Labor issued guidelines to employers on how to handle workplace complaints that allow for remuneration of the victim’s lost compensation plus interest, additional damages, legal fees, and dismissal of the perpetrator in some circumstances.
-Tougher punishments are imposed for assault that carry a range of penalties depending on the severity of the act but require the complainant to press charges.

 Discrimination: Discrimination against women remained a serious problem despite legal equality in family, labor, property, inheritance, nationality, divorce, and child custody matters.
 Women experienced economic discrimination in wages (see section 7.d.), extension of credit, and ownership of land.

 Traditional patrilineal authorities, such as a chief or a council of elders, administered many rural areas.
 Some traditional authorities refused to grant land tenure to women, a precondition for access to housing subsidies.
-Women may challenge traditional land tenure decisions in national courts, but access to legal counsel was costly.
+Women could challenge traditional land tenure decisions in national courts, but access to legal counsel was costly.